-We traveled to the Lake District Cumbria by train after arriving in Manchester.
-It was a comfortable hour and a half train ride.
+We traveled to the Lake District of Cumbria by train after arriving in Manchester.
+It was a comfortable hour-and-a-half train ride.
 One thing you’ll notice right away is that people will talk to you.
 Friendly and communicative, locals are free with their recommendations and it’s easy to get around.
 We arrived at Windermere, the largest lake in the Lake District and took a quick taxi ride to our first stop Grasmere.

 Our cab ride to Grasmere was short but our driver entertained us with stories of the local area both old and new.
 Our home for the next three nights would be Rothay Garden Hotel.

-We were immediately at home in the calm, relaxing environment there.
-We opened our door, heard birds chirping and took in the beautiful surroundings.
+We were immediately at home in a calm, relaxing environment there.
+We opened our door, heard birds chirping, and took in the beautiful surroundings.
 Grasmere is known for being home to Red Squirrels, whose existence is dwindling, and the community has several groups dedicated to keeping the little critters safe.
 We’re sad to say we didn’t spy any on our visit.

-The Rothay Garden also has a full service restaurant that looks over their beautiful gardens.
-The Garden Restaurant is known for their four-course dinner menu.
+The Rothay Garden also has a full-service restaurant that looks over their beautiful gardens.
+The Garden Restaurant is known for its four-course dinner menu.
 We dined there one night and had a remarkable meal.
 The recommended local Cumbrian beef was tasty and tender.
 The prize winner was the sticky toffee pudding we had for dessert.
-A local delicacy made at many restaurants the Rothay’s pudding was definitely a stand out.
-After dinner you’re invited to the comfortable lounge for coffee, tea and petit fours.
+A local delicacy made at many restaurants the Rothay’s pudding was definitely a standout.
+After dinner, you’re invited to the comfortable lounge for coffee, tea, and petit fours.
 It’s a most civilized and intimate dining experience, wonderful for any celebration or a getaway weekend.

 While you’re exploring Grasmere stop in Grasmere Tea Gardens or Baldry’s for a bite to eat or a cup of English tea.
 Remember portions are large so splitting may be preferred so you can sample more tasty treats along the way.
 Don’t worry if your feet are muddy or you have your dog with you.
 Both are welcome at most establishments, and many have signs that loudly proclaim as much.